Dr. ir. Dekker, M.C.

 The knowledge and insights gained in this thesis are not only valuable for design students to realise healthy computer working, but also for other educational and professional computer workers.

-You can find her thesis (July 2022) on Healthy computer working here:
+You can find my thesis (July 2022) on Healthy computer working here:

 Lectures and/or coaches students on